NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 ## Couchbase Applications in the Industry

--**E-Commerce** Couchbase's high-performance, ensures that customers get fast, engaging, and reliable shopping experience .
+- **E-Commerce** Couchbase's high-performance, ensures that customers get fast, engaging, and reliable shopping experience .

 - **Energy & Utilities** Couchbase is highly reliable and responsive even in remote locations with poor connectivity.